CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

    ![](media/ex4-t3-step9new.png)

-10. Adjust the sizing of the chart on the report canvas as desired.
+10. Adjust the sizing of the chart on the report canvas as desired and click on white space of the canvas in Power BI report section to add other tiles.

     ![](media/ex4-t3-step10.png)